Agent Journey Beyond RGB: Hierarchical Semantic-Spatial Representation Enrichment for Vision-and-Language Navigation: Experiments

-To thoroughly evaluate the efficacy of key components, we conduct ablation experiments on the R2R validation unseen split in the~\cref{tab:overall-r2r}.
-As shown in (\#2, \#3, \#4), both the Textual-aware Semantic Understanding (TSU) and Depth-aware Spatial Perception (DSP) modules consistently outperform the baseline (\#1) \cite{chen2022duet}, underscoring the substantial performance gains achieved by incorporating textual panoramas and depth exploration maps over relying solely on RGB.
-The hybrid representation fusion (HRF) module improves the OSR/SR score from 73.05\%/79.99\% to 73.95\%/82.08\%, demonstrating that the proposed HRF enables more precise alignment of environment-instruction pairs through contrastive learning.
-Analysis of the HRF module and the computational efficiency of the entire model is presented in supplementary materials.

-\textbf{2) Image Features vs. Structural Features.} We analyze various visual features (depth and RGB) contributions within the DSP module (\cref{tab:visual-comparison}).
-For RGB images, substituting ViT \cite{dosovitskiy2020vit} features with those from CLIP \cite{radford2021clip} yields marked improvements across all metrics, underscoring that CLIP achieves a better understanding of the environment than its ViT counterpart.
-As for depth features, we leveraged depth features extracted by ResNet-50~\cite{he2016resnet} pre-trained on the ImageNet~\cite{deng2009imagenet} or Gibson~\cite{xia2018gibson} datasets to investigated the effect of depth exploration map.
-Compared to Matterport3D, the Gibson simulator offers more detailed and realistic physical environments along with higher-resolution visual information.
-The results demonstrate that simply incorporating depth information does not necessarily lead to improved performance.
-In comparison, the ResNet-50 pre-trained on the Gibson dataset extracts structural features that refine spatial perception, yielding notable improvements in the SPL metric without compromising SR or RGS.
+\textbf{1) Image Features vs. Structural Features.} We analyze RGB and depth features contributions within the DSP module (Table ~\ref{tab:visual-comparison}).
+For RGB images, substituting ViT \cite{dosovitskiy2020vit} features with those from CLIP \cite{radford2021clip} yields marked improvements across all metrics.
+As for depth features, we leveraged depth features extracted by ResNet-50~\cite{he2016resnet} pre-trained on the ImageNet~\cite{deng2009imagenet} or Gibson~\cite{xia2018gibson} datasets to investigated the effect of depth exploration maps.
+Compared to ImageNet, the Gibson simulator provides spatial structural information that serves as valuable navigation priors.
+Therefore, the ResNet-50 pre-trained on the Gibson yields notable improvements in the SPL metric without compromising SR or RGS.
 These improvements indicate that better spatial perception enhances navigation efficiency.